 Speaker Disclosures:

-Financial: Caleb Lack maintains a private practice and has employment relationships with the University of Central Oklahoma, International OCD Foundation's Training Institute, and Asociación Lationamericana de TOC’s Entrenamiento Intensivo para el Tratamiento.
-He receives compensation as a consultant and trainer for BrainsWay.
-Caleb Lack receives royalties as a published author.
-He receives a speaking honorarium from PESI, Inc. All relevant financial relationships with ineligible organizations have been mitigated.
+Financial: Dr. Caleb Lack maintains a private practice and receives compensation as a consultant.
+He has employment relationships with the University of Central Oklahoma, the International OCD Foundation's Training Institute, and the Latin American Association of OCD Intensive Training for the Treatment of OCD (ALTOC).
+Dr. Lack receives grants from the University of Central Oklahoma.
+He was a previous consultant with BrainsWay USA.
+Dr. Lack receives royalties as a published author.
+Dr. Lack receives a speaking honorarium and recording royalties from PESI, Inc. He has no relevant financial relationships with ineligible organizations.

-Non-financial: Caleb Lack is an Ad hoc reviewer and editor for several peer review journals, for a complete list contact PESI, Inc.
+Non-financial: Dr. Caleb Lack serves on the board of directors with Oklahoma Psychological Association and is a member of Association for Behavioral and Cognitive Therapies, and the International Obsessive-Compulsive Disorder Foundation.
+He is an Ad hoc reviewer and editor for several peer review journals, for a complete list contact PESI, Inc.

 Additional Info